 If you’re like most, you might be a bit confused about what the actual difference is between fireplaces and fireplace inserts.
 Knowing how these two types of hearths differ can greatly influence what you put into your home.
 To truly understand their differences, let’s jump into how each of these structures functions.

 To start from the simplest of all places a fireplace is merely a structure that’s designed to carry fire.
 Historically, these structures were used as a way to heat an area during the winter but were also used in household chores such as cooking and laundry.

 Fireplaces have followed a similar style of all architecture – taking on a variety of forms that are composed of different materials.
 Typically made from stone, metal or brick, these structures always contain a few specific pieces that work effectively.

 The place where the fire is contained is simply called the firebox, while the smoke that’s produced from the fire is expelled through a flue.
 This flue is typically surrounded by some sort of chimney and allows the smoke to escape to the outside.

 There are many other pieces related to a fireplace as well, such as a grate, a mantelpiece, a damper and much more.
-Traditionally, these structures burn wood, but can also burn propane or natural gas.
+Traditionally, these structures burn wood, but can also burn propane or natural gas (read about how much maintenance does a gas fireplace need here).
 In terms of overall structure, there are typically two different types – the masonry and the factory-built fireplaces.